mmccoyd/zmk-config/config/boards/shields/hillside48/README.md

 Hillside48 is a split ergonomic keyboard with 3x6+4+2 choc-spaced keys.
-It has the aggressive stagger of the Ferris but a longer thumb arc and a break-off outer pinky column.
+It has the aggressive stagger of the Ferris but a longer thumb arc and a break-off outer pinkie column.
 More information is at [github/mmccoyd](https://github.com/mmccoyd/hillside/).

 The default keymap is described in